tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 <div id="paragraphThree" style="display: none; line-height:1.5em;">
 ...ever heard of a "neutral item" before?
 No?
 How about the term <i>'sunmommy'</i>?
 Nothing?
 Well this is gonna be one confusing TI for you.</div>
 <div id="paragraphFour" style="display: none; line-height:1.5em; font-size:large;">
 Just a second, let me get into character.<br><blockquote style="font-size: 1.1 em;">Whoa, long time no see.
 What have you been up to?
 You got married?
 No way, that's awesome!
 One on the way too?
 Wow.
 Congratulations.
 Our old stack?
 Nah, I'm...
 I'm the only one who still plays these days.
 Haha, yeah...
-Remember that one game we won with your Storm Spirit after you stole the Aegis?
+Remember that one game we won with your Storm Spirit after you snatched the Aegis?
 Good times.
 Anyway, n-nice catching up with you.</blockquote></div>
 <div id="paragraphFive" style="display: none; line-height:1.5em; font-size:large;">
 Trying to impress somebody?
 Talk about relationship goals, you're a keeper.
 Ok so in the current 7.30d meta an offlaner, also known as the '3', is usually a tanky initiat--<br><br>Actually, forget it.
 All you need to know is if your special someone starts stressing out in the first few minutes of a game just say, "It's ok, babe.
 Laning phase doesn't matter."</div>